Sacramento Valley Station: Local and commuter bus

+Additionally, Amador Transit, Roseville Transit, Yolobus, and Yuba-Sutter Transit all operate commuter bus routes that terminate in downtown Sacramento.

 Future services

-Altamont Corridor Express has plans for a future Modesto-Sacramento line.
-Sacramento is planned to be the north end of the California High-Speed Rail system.
+Sacramento is planned to be the northern terminus of Phase II of the California High-Speed Rail system.

 Greyhound Lines does not use Sacramento Valley Station for its competing intercity bus service; instead, its Sacramento terminal is located 1 mile to the north, near the 7th & Richards / Township 9 RT Light Rail station.
 However, Phase 3 of the ongoing renovation project may include additional bus bays to allow Greyhound to use Sacramento Valley Station as well.

-Shasta Regional Transit Agency is developing a weekday commuter bus from Redding and Red Bluff to the Sacramento Valley Station.
+Shasta Regional Transit Agency has proposed a weekday commuter bus from Redding and Red Bluff to the Sacramento Valley Station.